 - Store food packaging hygienically.
 Check that the hygiene and integrity of any packaging stored through a period of closure has been maintained and dispose of unsuitable packaging.

 - Check staff are fit for work and wearing clean work clothes.
 Staff should be fit for work at all times.
 This means they must not be suffering from, or carrying, an illness or disease that could cause a problem with food safety.
-During COVID-19, staff who are displaying symptoms of the disease should follow the government’s Stay at home and Staying safe outside your home guidance.
+During COVID-19, staff who are displaying symptoms of the disease should follow the government’s How to stop the spread of coronavirus guidance.
 You must make sure that staff understand your Fitness to Work policy and are aware of any updates that have been made in relation to COVID-19.
 You may wish to consider any appropriate changes to your visitor questionnaires to address COVID-19 exposure risks.

 - Consider adjustments to fitness for work procedures to take account of COVID-19 symptoms.
 Initial telephone interviews with staff may be beneficial in assessing fitness to work.